 - No money for new furniture?
 Rescue a run down piece from the thrift store or a roadside-find and give it some TLC.

-- Need last-minute jewelry for your outfit?
+- Need last-minute DIY Jewelry for your outfit?
 DIY it!
 I am positive you’ll come up with super creative ideas.
-Think paper, leather, or even yarn!
+Think paper, leather, yarn, or even pressed flowers!

 Thrift Store Challenge